jamesHasura/hasura-secrets-manager/README.md

   - [Install the Secrets Manager and Config Provider](https://github.com/aws/secrets-store-csi-driver-provider-aws)

-### How to Run?
+## How to Run?

+### Step 1: Edit and build the DockerFile

+- Edit the refresh-credential.js file for your use case

-1.)
-In the Dockerfile directory /Docker/Dockerfile, build the Dockerfile using the tag 'secret-refresh-pod'
+- Build the Dockerfile in the Docker directory /Docker/Dockerfile using the tag 'secret-refresh-pod'

  **`Example: Docker build -t 'secret-refresh-pod'`**

+### Step 2: Edit the k8s Deployment File

+Edit the ENV variables in the K8s deployment file located at /test.

+### Step 3: Run the K8s files in /test

+6. **`kubectl apply -f deployment_svc.yaml`**